SAP/abap-file-formats/docs/json.md

 ## Writing JSON Schema with ABAP Types

 Each JSON schema provided in this repository is automatically generated.
 For this purpose, an interface corresponds to each object type in which the necessary components of the type are described in the type `ty_main`.
-The name of the interface follows the pattern `zif_aff_<object_type>_v<version_number>`.Here, `<object_type>` can be either the (R3TR) object type or the (LIMU) sub object type, since R3TR and LIMU object types share the same namespace. `<version_number>` is an increasing integer which starts with `1`.
+The name of the interface follows the pattern `zif_aff_<object_type>_v<version_number>`.
+Here, `<object_type>` can be either the (R3TR) object type or the (LIMU) sub object type, since R3TR and LIMU object types share the same namespace. `<version_number>` is an increasing integer which starts with `1`.

 The ABAP types are self-contained, so it is possible to work on them in any system (e.g., in an SAP BTP, ABAP environment system).